Federal Criminal Sentences Increasingly Vary by Judge

 Based on these preliminary findings, the Report commented that the Guideline minimum exerts a “gravitational pull” on sentences.

 Currently, the courts in the S.D.N.Y. impose sentences that average 36.3% below the Guideline minimum, which is the largest downward deviance from the minimums among all 30 cities studied.
 Philadelphia is 18.4% below the Guideline minimum, due in large part to a single sentencing judge who was a statistical “flyer,” who sentences an average 40% below the minimum.

 The Report concludes that “[i]n most cities, the length of a defendant’s sentence increasingly depends on which judge in the courthouse is assigned to his or her case.”
 The important unstated conclusion is that as judges increasingly exercise their discretion to vary from the advisory sentencing guidelines, the more important it is for defendants to have the best representation possible.
-If you or a loved one are facing federal prosecution or even investigation, immediately engage the services of an experienced federal criminal defense firm with a track record of positive results.
+If you or a loved one are facing federal prosecution or even investigation, immediately engage the services of an experienced federal criminal defense lawyer with a track record of positive results.